 Skip cards that start charging interest the minute you buy something.
 What you want: a card that gives you an interest free grace period if you pay your purchases off in full.

 Beware of one newbie mistake: Some customers wrongly assume that the deposit will be used against their balances, says Sherry.
 That’s not how secured cards works.
 Instead, your deposit is held in a separate bank account, and the issuer will only touch it if you default on your bill — kind of like an insurance policy.
 When you end your relationship with the card, if you’ve paid your bills, you’ll get that money back.
 So don’t count on it as a cushion you can lean against if you have a bad month.
 They won’t kindly pay your bill with it.
 Instead, they’ll hit you with late fees of $25 to $35; if you’re late enough, your interest rate may go even higher.

 Consider signing up for automatic payments, “so you won’t forget to pay the bill,” says Gail Hillebrand, financial services campaign manager for Consumers Union.
 Depending on your preference, arrange so that either the full balance or the minimum will be paid automatically before the due date.

 “Generally speaking, this is something that should be a short-lived relationship,” says Sherry.
 “After a year, you can build up enough of a credit history — if you’ve paid on time and handled it well — to get an unsecured card.”

 At that point, you’re going to want your deposit back.
 So before you part with that money in the first place, ask exactly what you have to do to reclaim it.

 Prepare for those financial contingencies, too.
-Ask what happens and how you reclaim your money if the issuing institution were to go out of business.6.
-Is this an institution I know and like?
+Ask what happens and how you reclaim your money if the issuing institution were to go out of business.

 They are not for carrying a balance; they’re to build credit.
 If you’re using it to carry a balance, you’re going to shoot yourself in the foot.